 Besides going to the library — which is an obvious first place to start for free books — there are lots of ways to get free digital books that can be read on a computer, tablet, or eBook reader.
 You can find such material in various ways, including browsing through Project Gutenberg, which has more than 39,000 free eBooks; downloading the Free Books app for the iPad, which offers 23,469 classics; and searching for "0.00" on the Barnes & Noble NOOK will lead you to thousands of free reads, too.

 If you've got book cases full of physical books that you'd like to swap out, sites such as PaperBack Swap and Bookmooch allow you to mail your books to members who request them, and then you can request books from others that you'd like to read.
 The more books you give, the more you can receive.
 These sites are free to join, but the sender does pay postage.

 Saving money is a great thing.
-Saving money and acquiring goods and services for free is even better.
-Let this list of 12 things you shouldn't be paying for ring in your head the next time you head to the store (or jump online) to buy, well, just about anything.
+Saving money and acquiring goods and services you might want or need for free is even better.
+Let this list of 13 things you shouldn't be paying for ring in your head the next time you head to the store (or jump online) to buy, well, just about anything.
 Your wallet will thank you.